-The August 2018 project-level budget included an \$800 million construction contingency estimate, of which our 30% interest is \$240 million.
-During the second quarter of 2020, approximately \$425 million of construction contingency, which our 30% interest was \$128 million, was assigned to the base capital cost forecast for cost risks including, among other things, construction productivity, including the April 2020 reduction in workforce designed to mitigate the impacts of the COVID-19 pandemic described below, field support, subcontracts, engineering resources and procurement.
-When combined with prior assignments of construction contingency, the second quarter 2020 assignment of contingency exceeded the remaining balance of the \$800 million contingency by approximately \$75 million, of which our 30% interest was \$23 million.
-Through June 30, 2020, assignments of contingency for cost risks also have included, among other factors, construction productivity; craft labor incentives; adding resources for supervision, field support, project management, initial test program, start-up, and operations and engineering support; subcontracts; and procurement.
-As a result of these factors, Southern Nuclear established additional construction contingency of \$250 million (of which our 30% interest is \$75 million) for further potential risks, including, among other factors, construction productivity and expected impacts of the COVID-19 pandemic; adding resources for supervision, field support, project management, initial test program, start-up, and operations and engineering support; subcontracts; and procurement.
+The August 2018 project-level budget included an \$800 million construction contingency estimate, of which our 30% interest was \$240 million.
+As of June 30, 2020, assignments of contingency exceeded the 2018 construction contingency estimate by \$75 million of which our 30% interest was \$23 million.
+This contingency was used to address cost risks related to construction productivity, including the April 2020 reduction in workforce designed to mitigate the impacts of the COVID-19 pandemic described below; craft labor incentives; adding resources for supervision, field support, project management, initial test program, start-up, and operations and engineering support; subcontracts; and procurement, among other factors.
+As a result of these factors, Georgia Power established additional construction contingency of \$250 million (of which our 30% interest is \$75 million), as of June 30, 2020 for further potential risks, including, among other factors, construction productivity and expected impacts of the COVID-19 pandemic; additional resources for supervision, field support, project management, initial test program, start-up, and operations and engineering support; subcontracts; and procurement.
+During the third quarter of 2020, approximately \$10 million, of which our 30% interest is \$3 million, of the construction contingency established in the second quarter of 2020 was assigned to the base capital cost forecast for cost risks primarily associated with construction productivity and field support.
 Georgia Power has stated its expectation to allocate the remainder of this project-level contingency by completion of the project.

 The project-level contingency is separate and in addition to our Oglethorpe-level contingency.
-The assignment of project-level contingency through June 30, 2020 and our \$75 million share of the additional project-level contingency reduced the amount of our Oglethorpe-level contingency but did not change our current \$7.5 billion budget.
-After taking into account the increase of project-level contingency, our remaining Oglethorpe-level contingency is \$325 million.
 The Oglethorpe-level contingency, which we have carried at various levels since the beginning of the project, was designed to cover potential cost, schedule, and financing risks associated with our share of the project which may not be covered by project-level contingencies.
 As construction progresses, the Oglethorpe-level contingency may continue to fluctuate as it represents the difference between known project-level costs and contingencies and our total budget of \$7.5 billion.
 At the end of the project, if there is remaining Oglethorpe-level contingency, we will adjust our project budget to remove this contingency and bill our members based on the actual project costs.
-The table below shows our project budget and actual costs through June 30, 2020 for our 30% interest in the project.
+The table below shows our project budget and actual costs through September 30, 2020 for our 30% interest in the project.

 (in millions)

-Proje ect Budget ual Costs ne 30, 2020 Remaini ng Project Budget
+Proje ect Budget ual Costs mber 30, 2020 Rer naining Project Budget

-Construction Costs (1) \$ 5,524 \$ 4,303 \$ 1,221
+Construction Costs (1) \$ 5,501 \$ 4,536 \$ 965

-Financing Costs 1,576 1,151 425
+Financing Costs 1,557 1,204 353

-Total Costs \$ 7,100 \$ 5,454 \$ 1,646
+Total Costs \$ 7,058 \$ 5,740 \$ 1,318

-Project-Level Contingency \$ 75 \$ \$ 75
+Project-Level Contingency \$ 72 \$ \$ 72

-Oglethorpe-Level Contingency 325 325
+Oglethorpe-Level Contingency 370 370

-Total Contingency \$ 400 \$ \$ 400
+Total Contingency \$ 442 \$ \$ 442

-Totals \$ 7,500 \$ 5,454 \$ 2,046
+Totals \$ 7,500 \$ 5,740 \$ 1,760

 (1) Construction costs are net of \$1.1 billion received from Toshiba Corporation under a Guarantee Settlement Agreement.